BardoQi/Sight/README.md

 * $alias

-If the field you wnat to read is in join array, you should pass the $alias.
+If the field you want to read is in join array, you should pass the $alias.

 ##### CombineItem::getData($alias)

-Get the join data with a alias of join array.
-It will return a instance of IMapItem.
+Get the join data with an alias of join array.
+It will return an instance of IMapItem.

 #### Interface IMapItem